Human rights in Tajikistan: Examples of human rights violations

 Within the country of Tajikistan, human rights violations have been a regular occurrence among the locals due to the refusal of rights from the government.
 These rights include religious rights, women's rights, journalists' rights, political rights and many more; these were established not only by the United Nations but the constitution of Tajikistan.
 When the country of Tajikistan became an independent nation after being under the control of the Soviet Union, a constitution was established in 1994.
 Chapter 2, Articles 14 to 47 of the Constitution of the Republic of Tajikistan is titled "Rights, Liberties, [and] Basic Duties of Individuals and Citizens".
 This chapter of the constitution states basic rights for the people of Tajikistan such as the rights to life and judicial protection.
 There have been many instances where the Government of Tajikistan has not upheld this constitution.

 During 2016, human rights within Tajikistan were frequently violated, including imprisonment of opposition party members and leaders and persecution of human rights lawyers.
 Modification of the constitution by President Emomali Rahmon paved the way for him to reign over the country until his eventual death.
 The government of Tajikistan has made multiple arrests of activists within other nations that oppose government policies and ‘corruption’.
 In the year 2013, the Tajik government passed a law stating that torture while in custody was considered illegal, yet a UN report shows that these acts still occur.
 Men continue to violate the constitution by participating in physical, mental and sexual abuse against women.
 This has affected about a third of the women living in Tajikistan.

 Tajikistan continues to struggle with human rights.
 High rates of unemployment, poverty, and crime contribute to this ongoing problem.

+Social media expression

+In Tajikistan, significant changes to social media expression laws occurred on 15 May 2025, when President Emomali Rahmon signed a law removing criminal penalties for liking or reacting to posts classified as extremist or threatening public order.
+This amendment reversed part of a 2018 Criminal Code provision under which over 1,500 people linked to opposition groups, many having been convicted, and some facing prison sentences of 10 to 15 years for supporting or promoting terrorism-related content online, including simply liking or commenting on such posts.
+While the new legislation does not explicitly guarantee the release of those already imprisoned, it could provide grounds for appealing previous convictions.